 We always encourage you to play with our recipes and make them your own.
 This recipe only features and handful of required ingredients, so you have lots of room to play:

 - Create a cream sauce with plain Greek yogurt, lemon rind, and minced fennel to serve over top of the fennel and chicken.

-- Add in thinly sliced olives or seared grape tomatoes.
+- Add in thinly sliced pitted olives or honey roasted cherry tomatoes.